The 5 Best POS Systems For A Cashless Society: How To Accept Digital Payment Methods

-Toast pricing starts at $69/month, though add-ons for online ordering and delivery, a customer-facing takeout app, gift cards, and loyalty cost extra.
+Toast pricing starts at $0/month, though add-ons for online ordering and delivery, a customer-facing takeout app, gift cards, and loyalty cost extra.
 Toast offers in-house payment processing and a custom-built flat rate that meets or beats the rates you’d get with another processor.
-However, you cannot use an outside merchant account with Toast; if you want to use your own existing merchant account, or don’t want to get locked into a long-term contract, then Toast is not right for you.
+However, you cannot use an outside merchant account with Toast; if you want to use your own existing merchant account or don’t want to get locked into a long-term contract, Toast is not right for you.

 Learn more about what you get with Toast in our Toast POS review.

 - Full offline functionality

 - Customizable feature sets for different industries

 - Expensive for very small businesses